michael-graber/michael-graber.github.io/content/publication/Behavioral-Responses-Income-Taxation/index.md

 ---
-title: "Behavioural responses to income taxation"
+title: "Behavioural Responses to Income Taxation in Norway"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here